lehmanwics/lehmanwics.github.io/README.md

 - Run ```gulp sass``` from your preferred terminal or console to save the CSS file changes
 - Add and commit files to repo to publish changes

+### Uploading images for posts
+Save all images to the assets/img/posts folder with a .png extension

 ### Publishing and drafting blog posts

 Blog posts are saved under the *_posts* folder.
 To create a new blog post, create a new file in the _posts folder and configure the post as follows: